benitolinito/Pet-Rock/README.md

 ## Bugs

-- Telegram stopped replying after the Vercel URL changed because the webhook was still pointing at the old deployment.
-Resetting the Telegram webhook fixed it.
 - Scheduled cron messages originally reused the normal chat prompt, which caused proactive updates to drift into non-weather-related content.
 A dedicated scheduled-weather prompt fixed this.
 - Normal chat originally received weather context on every message, causing replies like "hi" and "how are you" to mention weather too often.
 Weather context is now gated by message intent/keywords.
 - Location correction was tricky because inputs like "Hanover" can geocode to the wrong country.
 The app now asks for clarification when geocoding results are ambiguous.